dotlang/language/README.md

 - We can have `INum create(INum a, INum b) { if(x) return a.new() else return return b.new();}`
 and call it: `auto x = create($ComplexNumber, $NormalNumber);`
 - All class fields are private.
 They don't need a prefix.
+- You can assign value to fields in alloc: `alloc{x:11, y:12}`.
+This is the last place where you can set value for const fields.
+-

 ##Operators